uhsprogrammingclub/clubwebsite/README.md

-# Building a Website for UHS Devopment Club
+# Building a Website for UHS Development Club

 Construct a website to serve as a platform to post, upload, and try out ideas.